resident-auv/rauv2018_website/README.md

   - `make ovid` will push the website to the UW web hosting system.
     You must have permission to access the `rauv` web hosting account.
 You won't be able to push if there are any pending changes which haven't been commited to Git.
     The resulting website will be at [https://depts.washington.edu/rauv/](https://depts.washington.edu/rauv/)

+If you aren't comfortable publishing the website or you don't have permission, please use a [pull request!](https://help.github.com/articles/about-pull-requests/)

 ## Organization